Tuning performance in Azure SQL Database

-Azure SQL Database offers three service tiers: Basic, Standard, and Premium.
+Azure SQL Database offers two purchasing models, a DTU-based purchasing model and a vCore-based purchasing model (preview) that you can choose from.
 Each service tier strictly isolates the resources that your SQL database can use, and guarantees predictable performance for that service level.
 In this article, we offer guidance that can help you choose the service tier for your application.
 We also discuss ways that you can tune your application to get the most from Azure SQL Database.

 This article focuses on performance guidance for single databases in Azure SQL Database.
 For performance guidance related to elastic pools, see Price and performance considerations for elastic pools.
 Note, though, that you can apply many of the tuning recommendations in this article to databases in an elastic pool, and get similar performance benefits.

-- Basic.
-The Basic service tier offers good performance predictability for each database, hour over hour.
+- Basic: The Basic service tier offers good performance predictability for each database, hour over hour.
 In a Basic database, sufficient resources support good performance in a small database that doesn't have multiple concurrent requests.
+Typical use cases when you would use Basic service tier are:

 - You're just getting started with Azure SQL Database.
-Applications that are in development often don't need high performance levels.
-Basic databases are an ideal environment for database development, at a low price point.
+Applications that are in development often don't need high-performance levels.
+Basic databases are an ideal environment for database development or testing, at a low price point.

 - You have a database with a single user.
 Applications that associate a single user with a database typically don’t have high concurrency and performance requirements.
 These applications are candidates for the Basic service tier.

 - Your database has multiple concurrent requests.
 Applications that service more than one user at a time usually need higher performance levels.
-For example, websites that get moderate traffic or departmental applications that require more resources are good candidates for the Standard service tier.
+For example, workgroup or web applications that have low to medium IO traffic requirements supporting multiple concurrent queries are good candidates for the Standard service tier.

 - High peak load.
-An application that requires a lot of CPU, memory, or input/output (I/O) to complete its operations requires a dedicated, high performance level.
+An application that requires substantial CPU, memory, or input/output (IO) to complete its operations requires a dedicated, high-performance level.
 For example, a database operation known to consume several CPU cores for an extended time is a candidate for the Premium service tier.

 - Many concurrent requests.
 Some database applications service many concurrent requests, for example, when serving a website that has a high traffic volume.
 Basic and Standard service tiers limit the number of concurrent requests per database.
 Applications that require more connections would need to choose an appropriate reservation size to handle the maximum number of needed requests.